MeltwaterArchive/datasift-dotnet/README.md

 ## Change Log

-* 1.3.1 - Added 'analyze_queries' limit for identities.
+* 1.3.2 - Added 'analyze_queries' limit for identities.
+* 1.3.1 - Fixed format validation for PYLON recording ids.
 * 1.3.0 - Moved library to use v1.3 of the DataSift API, including pylon/update endpoint.
 * 1.2.4 - Added support for /pylon/sample endpoint
 * 1.2.3 - Added support for /account/usage endpoint